 This is just very small sample of the things that there are to do in Colorado, I’d love to hear your ideas in the comments section of this post.

-A few other theme ideas include: Adventure Theme (sky diving, white water rafting, paintball), Volunteer Theme (select several different charities to volunteer your time with), or Spa Theme (schedule a few different spa treatments throughout the week, also be sure to check out my post on at home spa treatments).
+A few other theme ideas include: Adventure Theme (sky diving, white water rafting, paintball), Volunteer Theme (select several different charities to volunteer your time with), or Spa Theme (schedule a few different spa treatments throughout the week).

 Do you plan to take a staycation this year?
 Share with us in the comments section!